LETTING INFORMATION

 take the lease.

-Applications for consent You will need to make applications to the Landlord during the lease, for example, if you intend to carry out alterations or if you propose to sublease or assign your lease.
+You will need to make applications to the Landlord during the lease, for example, if you intend to carry out alterations or if you propose to sublease or assign your lease.

 The lease should specify that the Landlord may not unreasonably withhold or delay his consent.
 The Landlord's duty to respond only applies from when he has received from you adequate information about the proposed alterations or about the proposed assignee or subtenant and full details of the proposed transaction.